College of Health Professions

 The Doctor of Physical Therapy Curriculum is designed to provide an in-depth and universal view of the profession, with an emphasis on clinical judgment based on current evidence to meet the evolving needs of society in a culturally sensitive manner.
 Courses are taught to develop comprehensive generalist skills which may be used in a variety of patient care settings and serve as a foundation for later specialization.
 The curriculum is designed to promote clinical reasoning and clinical judgments using evidence-based practice to provide the best foundation for clinical practice.
 Case studies, simulation and progressive patient interactions are utilized as effective means of ensuring knowledge synthesis and application to clinical practice.

-Courses employ a variety of formats to address multiple learning styles best fits individual student needs.
+Courses utilize a variety of instructional formats to support learning preferences and meet the unique needs of individual students.
 Knowledge, skills and attitudes are acquired and applied through horizontal and vertical integration of content throughout the curriculum.
 Active learning is emphasized as an important tool to engage students, maximizing learning and foster individual responsibility for on-going learning.
-Collaborative interprofessional learning among students from multiple professions is productive, encourages cooperation and provides the foundation for future building of interprofessional healthcare teams.
+Collaborative interprofessional learning among students from multiple professions provides the foundation for future building of interprofessional healthcare teams.

 The curriculum is organized as a series of sequential, integrated courses containing 7 didactic quarters, 3 clinical education quarters.
 Each quarter is identified as a Quarter Module (QM) with a central theme.
 Early QMs provide a foundation for subsequent QMs.
 Content is horizontally integrated within a QM and content is vertically integrated throughout the curriculum.